highsidelabs/walmart-api-php/docs/Apis/Supplier/US/ItemsApi.md

 $api = Walmart::supplier($config)->items();

 $feedType = 'item'; // string | The feed Type
-$accept = application/xml; // string | Specifies the returned data format in the response.
-Valid values are:  application/xml  multipart/form-data
-$wMPARTNERID = 10001126675; // string | Specifies an account identifier for the supplier.
-This identifier is provided during Walmart account creation.
-If this is an API submission made by a third-party service provider, then the identifier is required to correctly associate the submission with the supplier.
 $body = <?xml version="1.0" encoding="UTF-8"?>
 <RichMediaFeed xmlns="http://walmart.com/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://walmart.com/ RichMediaFeed.xsd ">
     <RichMediaFeedHeader>